mcrchavez/mcrchavez/README.md

--Hi my name is Michael Chavez
+# Hi my name is Michael Chavez
--I am currently a freshman at George Mason University Majoring in IT
+## I am currently a freshman at George Mason University Majoring in IT
--I am currently working on a few personal projects
+### -I am currently working on a few personal projects

   -MassEmail.py is a WIP and provides a framework for sending automated emails with attachments
   -NetScanner.java is a WIP with the intent of implementing Nmap like functions with a gui